garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Inclusive Design.md

 - It is to include users that feel excluded

 ### Who we design for
 As a designer, we often decide based on our own abilities and biases.
-This means we end up designing for people of a specific gender, age, language ability, technology literacy, and physical abili
+This means we end up designing for people of a specific gender, age, language ability, technology literacy, and physical ability.

+### Who gets excluded
+Understand that there is no such thing as a "normal" user i